-Floods, intense rain or unexpected cold among other extreme events damage crops and negatively affects areas dedicated to farming decreasing soil fertility.
-In Greece, Inter-America supports both farmers and agri-food companies to recover from such events through dedicated insurance schemes.
+Floods, intense rain or unexpected cold among other extreme events damage crops and negatively affect areas dedicated to farming, decreasing soil fertility.
+In Greece, Inter-American supports both farmers and agri-food companies to recover from such events through dedicated insurance schemes.

-The ResAGRI solution helps in optimizing the development of targeted primes.
+The ResAGRI solution helps in optimising the development of targeted primes.
 Beyond analysed and merged 40 years' of satellite data with the damage record hold by Elgar, the public insurance authority that farmers are mandated to use in Greece.

-Through the database obtained it was possible to identify areas in distress after an incident, avoiding time and resources-consuming evaluations by an agronomist.
-It was also possible to develop a satellite-based early-warning forecast on a regional scale, and a fraud protection system where farmers can avoid deceptive client applications in vicinity to extreme weather events.
+Through the obtained database it was possible to identify areas in distress after an incident, avoiding time and resource-consuming evaluations by an agronomist.
+It was also possible to develop a satellite-based early-warning forecast on a regional scale, and a fraud protection system where farmers can avoid deceptive client applications in the vicinity of extreme weather events.